jellena/casting-neural-nets-for-sea-shanties/README.md

 This forced the model to predict a character on a unfinished word.

-For results buy each epoch refer to [lyrics-generator](./code/mode/lyric-generation/lyrics-generator.ipynb) notebook
+For results buy each epoch refer to [lyrics-generator](./code/model/lyric-generation/lyrics-generator.ipynb) notebook

-Epoch 1:
+-Epoch 1:
 Washington DC is the best campus of General Assembn the sail the sailor sail the sailor sail the sailor sail the sailor sail the sailor sail the sailo

-Epoch 2:
+-Epoch 2:
 Washington DC is the best campus of General Assembe the sailor s bootier she s a sailor s bootier the sailor s bootier she s a sailor s bootier the sa

-Epoch 7:
+-Epoch 7:
 Washington DC is the best campus of General Assembe the sea and the whnds and she s a lan o come all you bold sea bott and she s in the sea and the wh

-Epoch 16:
+-Epoch 16:
 Washington DC is the best campus of General Assember the sailor loves the sailor loves the bottle oh the sailor loves the bottle oh the sailor loves t

-Epoch 20:
+-Epoch 20:
 Washington DC is the best campus of General Assember the sailor loves the sea and the ship the sailor loves the sea and the ship the sailor loves the

 ### Recommendations and Next Steps